Tiger Stadium In-Stadium Policies

 Reason: Many in-stadium announcements are requested, but only emergency situations can be addressed through PA announcements in Tiger Stadium.
 To properly address these situations, LSU Police are responsible for determining the level of importance of any requested emergency announcement.

 Policy: Southeastern Conference rules do not permit artificial noise-makers to be brought into or used in Tiger Stadium.
-Anyone found violating this policy is subject to ejection.
+Anyone found violating this policy is subject to ejection and item is subject to confiscation.

 Reason: The SEC implemented this rule in order to prevent the distraction of the participants and officials in the game.